 - Although these signs are helpful when present, their absence alone does not rule out a nerve root lesion.

-- Medical screening laboratory test (blood counts, chemistry panels erythrocyte sedimentation rate [ESR]) are normal in patients with a herniated disc.
+- Medical screening laboratory tests (blood counts, chemistry panels, erythrocyte sedimentation rate [ESR]) are normal in patients with a herniated disc.

 - Electromyography(EMG)is an electronic extension of the physical examination.

 - The primary use of EMG is to diagnose radiculopathies in cases of questionable neurologic origin.

 - EMG findings may be positive in patients with nerve root impingement.

 - Plain x-rays may be entirely normal in a patient with signs and symptoms of nerve root impingement.